GoogleCloudPlatform/esp-v2/README.md

 ## Introduction

-ESP V2 is a general-purpose L7 service proxy that integrates with Google hosted services to provide policy checks and telemetry reports.
+ESPv2 is a general-purpose L7 service proxy that integrates with Google hosted services to provide policy checks and telemetry reports.
 This proxy can be used by GCP customers, Google Cloud products, and Google internal projects.

-ESP V2 can run on GCP and hybrid cloud environments, either as a sidecar or as an API gateway.
+ESPv2 can run on GCP and hybrid cloud environments, either as a sidecar or as an API gateway.
 However, initial development was primarily done on GKE for API services using [Open API Specification](https://openapis.org/specification) so our instructions and samples are focusing on these platforms.
 If you make it work on other infrastructure and IDLs, please let us know and contribute instructions/code.

-ESP V2 includes two components:
+ESPv2 includes two components:

 - ConfigManager: Control plane to configure the Envoy proxy
 - Envoy: Data plane to process API requests/responses